Listen to this article:

 You can determine whether or not your child has eczema by looking for patches of dry, itchy skin.
 If they're present, your child may have the condition.

 If your child falls into the second category, you should talk to your doctor to see what they recommend.
 However, it's most likely safe to introduce peanuts around six months of age.
+Introducing it early reduces the risk of the development of peanut allergies later in life.
+Introducing peanut butter to infants is not recommended though, wait until at least 4-6 months of age.

 Lastly, if your child falls into the third category, you should be able to offer your child peanut products soon after they start eating solids.
 At this time, you can start introducing other foods as well.
+At this point you should give a small amount of peanut butter as well as the ability to have your babies eat fruit or vegetable puree.

 If you have concerns about your child's well-being, you should always refer to your pediatrician.
 Most of these healthcare providers would be happy to let you introduce peanut products while you and your child are in the office.